DreamworldSolutions/firestore-redux/wiki/user-reference-guide.md

 ##### Arguments

-- `collection (String)` Collection or subcollection path.
+- `collection (String)` Collection or subcollection ID.
+It cannot contain a slash.
 It is mandatory.
 - `queryCriteria (Object)`: Optional.
 If not provided, reads all documents of given collection/subcollection.

   - `requesterId (String)` Requester Id.